chaiguolong/.vim/bundle/YouCompleteMe/README.md

 keep the logfiles around after shutting down (they are deleted on shutdown by default).

-To see where the logfiles are, call `:YcmDebugInfo`.
+To see where the log files are, call `:YcmDebugInfo`.

 Default: `0`